 6. Resentment is building.

-For carers, resentment is the elephant in the room.
+For carers, whether they are remote, or able to provide in home care, resentment is the elephant in the room.
 Many feel it but few will talk about it.
 Eventually, after months and years of caring, pushing personal time aside and struggling to juggle personal, work and home life, many carers are deeply resentful toward their loved ones.

 It is easy to ask, “Why me?” after years of exhaustive attention to caring responsibilities.
 If you are resentful toward your loved one, it is important to know that it is a very common feeling for carers.
 You are not a bad person because resentment has welled up.